josehu07/CS537-SP2021-DIS/w13/README.md

 This is exactly a producer-consumer model!
 We just have multiple consumers.

-**Question: How many condition variables do we need** to synchronize the accesses on the work bufferr?
+**Question: How many condition variables do we need** to synchronize the accesses on the work buffer?

 **Answer:** we need two: `buf_not_full` and `buf_not_empty`.